 - 6.15 The Trustee recognises that the default investment strategy will not meet the needs of all members (who will have different personal preferences and retirement objectives) and as such, alternative investment options are available for members to choose from.
 This includes the Freestyle fund range.
-The Trustee's policy on investment return is to provide members with the ability to obtain a level of investment return commensurate with that achieved by the investment funds they select from the range of available offerings. - 6.16 The fund range and default investment strategy are reviewed on at least a triennial basis, the last review having taken place in 2022. - 6.17 Members are currently offered a range of four Lifecycle investment strategies and 28 Freestyle funds (of which four funds are closed to new member selections).
-The fund range is comprehensive and offers exposure to a wide range of asset classes which offer different levels of risk and return, the balance between which can be selected by the member.
-These include but are not limited to: developed market equities, emerging market equities, real estate, listed infrastructure, annuity target funds, money market investments, gilts and index-linked gilts.
-Within the fund range, two multi-asset Funds, the Growth and Growth Plus Funds, are available to members and provide exposure to a diversified range of asset classes (including commodities).
-The Trustee also makes available two ethical equity funds, a Shariah equity fund and a range of sustainable funds as detailed in the IPID. - 6.18 The Trustee notes that members' investment needs change as they progress towards retirement age; hence offering Lifecycle investment strategies which switch a member's pension savings into Funds with a lower risk profile, as the member approaches their target retirement age.
+The Trustee's policy on investment return is to provide members with the ability to obtain a level of investment return commensurate with that achieved by the investment funds they select from the range of available offerings. - 6.16 The fund range and default investment strategy are reviewed on at least a triennial basis, the last review having taken place in 2024.
+The default strategy will see members remain invested in equities for longer whilst targeting drawdown at retirement.
+The fund range will see a more focused selection of funds made available to members, with the decision taken to close a number of legacy funds that no longer represent DC best practice, and those where there was deemed to be significant crossover with alternatives.
+At the same time, a small number of new funds are to be introduced where there were deemed to be gaps in the existing fund range. - 6.17 Members are to be offered a range of three Lifecycle investment strategies and 20 self-select funds.
+The self-select fund range is comprehensive and provides exposure to a wide range of asset classes which offer different levels of risk and return, the balance between which can be selected by the member.
+These include but are not limited to developed market equities, emerging market equities, real estate, listed infrastructure, pre-retirement funds, money market investments, gilts and index-linked gilts.

+- 6.18 The Trustee notes that members' investment needs change as they progress towards retirement age; hence offering Lifecycle investment strategies which switch a member's pension savings into Funds with a lower risk profile, as the member approaches their target retirement age.
 These Lifecycle strategies are consistent with how members can access their pension savings at retirement.
-The four current Lifecycle strategies are: - 'Lifecycle Balanced 2020' strategy is the default investment strategy for those DC members who do not make their own investment selection.
-The strategy aims to give members a 'balanced' investment strategy that incorporates a mixed annuity and drawdown target (in addition to the 25% cash target).
+The three current Lifecycle strategies will be: - 'Lifecycle to Drawdown' strategy.
+This is the Plan's default investment strategy and is aimed at members targeting income drawdown at retirement.
+This sees members fully invested in equities until 20 years from retirement, before gradually transitioning into a diversified range of asset classes, and ultimately a proportion of cash, as retirement approaches. - 'Lifecycle to Annuity' strategy.
+This strategy mirrors the approach for the default strategy until 8 years from retirement, before transitioning into bonds expected to match changes in annuity pricing, and a proportion of cash. - 'Lifecycle to Lump Sum' strategy.
+This strategy mirrors the approach for the default strategy until 8 years from retirement, before transitioning into more widely diversified assets and a significant proportion of cash. - 6.19 The Trustee is conscious of the impact of management fees on the ultimate value of a member's pension fund.
+The Trustee believes that both actively and passively managed funds can add value for members and therefore has opted for a Fund Range centred around passive management, but with the ability to use active or smart beta products where it is deemed appropriate and cost effective to do so.